 Our vision is to provide awareness and exploration experiences that motivate students to pursue a profession in health care.
 Once students are motivated, it is our intent to prepare students for continued education and/or employment opportunities in health care.

 STUDENT LEADERSHIP ORGANIZATION

-*The national HOSA service project for 2010-2012 is Juvenile Diabetes Research Foundation (JDRF).
+*The national and state HOSA service project for 2012-2014 is the Cystic Fibrosis Foundation.

 In 2010, thirty Utah students placed in the top ten nationally in a variety of health care-related competitions, ranking sixth in the nation.

 Area Health Education Centers (AHEC) Youth Programs provide services to schools and students in rural and urban medically underserved areas.
 Services are focused on motivating students to pursue careers in health care.